Raul Hilberg: Approach and structure of book

 The Destruction of the European Jews provided "the first clear description of (the) incredibly complicated machinery of destruction" (Hannah Arendt) set up under Nazism.
 For Hilberg there was deep irony in the judgement since Arendt, asked to give an opinion of his manuscript in 1959, had advised against publication.
 Her judgement influenced the rejection slip he received from Princeton University Press following its submission, thus denying him a mainstream academic publishing house.

-With a terse lucidity that ranged, with unsparing meticulousness, over the huge archives of Nazism, Hilberg delineated the history of the mechanisms, political, legal, administrative and organizational, whereby the Holocaust was perpetrated, as it was seen through German eyes, often by the anonymous clerks whose unquestioning dedication to their duties was central to the efficacy of the industrial project of genocide.
+With a clear writing that ranged, with careful details, over the huge archives of Nazism, Hilberg delineated the history of the mechanisms, political, legal, administrative and organizational, whereby the Holocaust was perpetrated, as it was seen through German eyes, often by the anonymous clerks whose perceived strong dedication to their duties was central to the efficacy of the industrial project of genocide.

 Hilberg refrained from laying emphasis on the suffering of the victims of the Holocaust or their lives in concentration camps.
 The Nazi program entailed the destruction of all peoples whose existence was deemed incompatible with the world-historical destiny of a pure master race – and to accomplish this project, they had to develop techniques, muster resources, make bureaucratic decisions, organize fields and camps of extermination and recruit cadres capable of executing the Final Solution.

-It was enough to find each intricate strand of communication over how to conduct the operation efficiently through the enormous archival paper trail to show how this took place.
-Thus his discourse probed the bureaucratic means for implementing genocide, to let the implicit horror of the process speak for itself.
+He traced the detailed communication and documentation in the archival records to demonstrate how the operation was carried out.
+His analysis examined the bureaucratic procedures involved in implementing genocide, allowing the structure of the process to illustrate its consequences.